Join Fox News for access to this content

 Beatles guitarist George Harrison, when he was just 25 years old and caught up in ungodly fame and fortune, lamented the world's love still to be realized "while my guitar gently weeps."

-"Just one guitar, slung way down low/Was a one-way ticket, only one way to go," raved the fist-pumping British-American act Foreigner in "Juke Box Hero" — reflecting the countless dreams of stardom inspired by the instrument.
+"Just one guitar, slung way down low/Was a one-way ticket, only one way to go," raved the fist-pumping British-American act Foreigner in "Juke Box Hero" — reflecting the countless dreams of stardom inspired by six strings and an amplifier.

-The earliest model electric guitar was dubbed the Rickenbacker Frying Pan, so called because it resembled a round cast-iron pan with a long handle.
+The earliest model electric guitar was dubbed the Rickenbacker Frying Pan.
+It resembled a round cast-iron pan with a long handle.
 In this case, however, it had a neck of steel guitar strings.

-Toth and his wife Dr. Kathy Schick, also an Indiana University professor, own one of the earliest-known models of the instruments, a circa-1934 model Frying Pan with the name spelled "Richenbacher."
+Toth and his wife, Dr. Kathy Schick, also an Indiana University professor emeritus, own one of the earliest-known models of the instrument, a circa-1934 model Frying Pan with the name spelled "Richenbacher."

 "The electric guitar was a great social equalizer."